 200 MPH WINDS

 Immediately following the storm, GlobalMedic deployed our Rapid Response Team with water purification units and the RescUAV Team with drones to provide on the ground assistance.
-To date, we have distributed the following aid to communities in Grand Bahama, Abaco and Nassau:
+We were able to distribute the following aid to communities in Grand Bahama, Abaco and Nassau:

 - 6 large-scale water purification systems

 - 4,700+ Family Emergency Kits which contain a household water purification solution, essential hygiene items, oral rehydration salts and solar lights.

 - 10,600+ Emergency Food Kits filled with staple ingredients

 - 7 large tents that are being used for clinics, storage, animal shelters, and child friendly spaces

 - 300 kg dog food